Special Study Opportunities

 Withdrawal from Study Abroad Program

-Student needing to withdraw from an international program are encouraged to contact the Office of Study Abroad as soon as possible about program withdrawal and pertinent policies.
+Student needing to withdraw from an international program are encouraged to contact the Office of Study Abroad as soon as possible about program withdrawal and pertinent policies in writing.
 The full policy for Study Abroad withdrawal can be found online.
 Click here to access policy.

 If a student is thinking about leaving a program, the Office of Study Abroad would like to help him/her weigh options and make sure that the student understands the academic and financial implications.
 The date of a decision to withdraw is determined by e-mail, fax, or written notification from the student to the Office of Study Abroad, or a responsible representative if the student is unable to communicate on his/her own behalf.

-The study abroad deposit for Webster-administered programs is nonrefundable.
-With notification of withdrawal prior to the start date of the program, tuition and related fees for all Webster- administered programs will be refunded 100%, minus the deposit.
-Refunds after the start date of the program will be based on the policy specific to such matter.
-Air travel, insurance, and visa application expenses are usually not covered by program refund policies.
-We suggest students work with their travel agent for purchase of airline tickets and any traveler's insurance.
+The study abroad security deposit for Webster-administered programs is nonrefundable.
+With notification of withdrawal prior to the withdrawal deadline of the program, tuition and related fees for all Webster- administered programs will be refunded 100%, minus the deposit.
+The student may still be responsible for housing fees.
+Air travel, insurance, and visa application expenses are not covered by program refund policies.
 See withdrawal policy for more detail.

 Should a medical leave become necessary at any point in the semester/year, the Office of Study Abroad is ready to help in the coordination of arrangements with overseas program staff, colleagues in the United States, and with a student's family.